 Since it was established as the nation’s first law school in 1779, William & Mary has been dedicated to preparing students to not only become skilled legal practitioners, but also emerge as citizens and leaders in their communities, states and nation — upholding the citizen-lawyer ideal of William & Mary alumnus Thomas Jefferson.

 The Law School boasts an accomplished faculty whose members are not only nationally known legal scholars but also exceptional classroom teachers.
 Innovative resources include the Center for Legal and Court Technology, home to the most technologically advanced courtroom in the world; the Institute of Bill of Rights Law, with its signature Supreme Court Preview; and the state-of-the-art Wolf Law Library.

 The spirit of the citizen lawyer is nurtured in students through opportunities for public service.
 Our summer public service fellowships enable students to assist non-profit and governmental organizations throughout the world.
 During the school year, our students also help individuals navigate the legal system through clinics devoted to legal aid, domestic violence and federal tax law.
 Our Lewis B. Puller, Jr., Veterans Disability Clinic is helping our nation's servicemen and women to fully access their military benefits.

 Scholarship Matching Gift Challenge

 In October 2015, an anonymous donor made the largest gift the Law School has ever received, most of which is designated for student scholarships.

 This gift provides the Law School with an extraordinary opportunity to expand the financial aid that we are able to provide to our students.
-Such aid is critical, because it enables our students to pursue a broad range of career options without being burdened with massive amounts of student debt.
+Such aid is critical, because it enables our students to pursue a broad range of career options without being burdened with large amounts of student debt.